n8n-io/n8n-docs/docs/doc2/IDM.md

 ![](/_images/doc2/Infor/IDM_Control Center.png)

-If you have the IDM-AdvancedUser role or higher, you can perform these actions from the control center:
+If you have the `IDM-AdvancedUser` role or higher, you can perform these actions from the control center:

 1. Configure the Exporter/Importer.
 (See below)

 2. Synchronize the data model.
 Through this action the systems can self-heal by synchronizing the data model.

-For all other actions in the control center, see the Infor Document Management Administration Guide – Cloud Edition.
-These actions are only available for users with the IDM-Administrator role.
+For all other actions in the control center, see the _Infor Document Management Administration Guide – Cloud Edition_.
+These actions are only available for users with the `IDM-Administrator` role.

 **Configuration Exporter / Importer**